Direct Debit payments

 Set up or change your existing Direct Debit

-You can set up a new Direct Debit, re-instate a previous Direct Debit or change your bank account details for an existing Direct Debit online.
+You can set up a new Direct Debit, re-instate a previous Direct Debit or change your bank account details for an existing Direct Debit.

 - your bank account details

-Before you can access the form, you will be asked to sign in to your MyHarrow Account.
-If you do not have an account, please select 'Complete a form without registering'.
+- Before you can access the form, you will be asked to sign in to your MyHarrow Account.
+If you do not have an account, please select 'Complete a form without logging in'.

 Cancel your Direct Debit